 INTRODUCTION

-The increased loss of global inland fish diversity has led to intensify efforts to produce the global census data and incorporating integrative taxonomic procedures that combines morphology with species distributional data and DNA based tools, etc. This will help in obtaining more detailed and accurate assessments of biodiversity both within and between species and also in resolving species delineations.
+The increased loss of global inland fish diversity has led to intensified efforts to produce the global census data and incorporating integrative taxonomic procedures that combines morphology with species distributional data and DNA based tools, etc. This will help in obtaining more detailed and accurate assessments of biodiversity both within and between species and also in resolving species delineations.
 As per the IUCN red list at global level, 17.25% of fishes were kept in threatened category and less than 35% were considered as least concerned, while the status of 44% species was classified as unknown category (IUCN, 2019).
-Hence, knowledge of the diversity and distribution of fish fauna is essential for design and implement appropriate conservation strategies.
-According to FishBase reports (Froese and Pauly, 2023), out of 34900 fish species worldwide, 2609 species are present in India in which 1003 species are exclusively belonged to the freshwater.
+Hence, knowledge of the diversity and distribution of fish fauna is essential for design and to implement appropriate conservation strategies.
+According to FishBase reports (Froese and Pauly, 2023), out of 34900 fish species worldwide, 2609 species are present in India in which 1003 species exclusively belong to freshwater.
 Among them, 199 species are endemic, 278 species are threatened, and 26 species were exotic species (Froese and Pauly, 2023).

-Lake Kolleru is one of the largest freshwater lakes that connected to Bay of Bengal via Upputeru tidal channel.
+Lake Kolleru is one of the largest freshwater lakes that is connected to the Bay of Bengal via Upputeru tidal channel.
 This shallow freshwater lake was provided with multiple inlets and plays a vital role as natural sponge during floods, by acting as natural flood balancing reservoir between Godavari and Krishna River deltas, Andhra Pradesh, India.
-Lake Kolleru found to be highly dynamic and extremely productive ecosystem that was impacted largely by seasonal variations.
+Lake Kolleru found to be highly dynamic and extremely productive ecosystem was impacted largely by seasonal variations.
 Due to its shallow nature with mean depth of two meters, the actual lake proper was converted into myriads of fish ponds (Irrinki & Irrinki, 2007).
-This scenario has led to introducing several invasive species that were imported in view of their advantageous characteristics in fish culture practices that greatly impacting the indigenous fishery composition of the lake (Padmavathi and Srinu, 2017).
+This scenario has led to introducing several invasive species that were imported in view of their advantageous characteristics in fish culture practices, thereby, greatly impacting the indigenous fishery composition of the lake (Padmavathi and Srinu, 2017).
 Hence, the data on current fish diversity and analysis of genetic diversity by applying integrative taxonomic tools is essential.